29 June, 2013

 “Er, no, I didn’t realise it was a photo-type thing.”
 I replied.
 I was wearing jeans and purple top.
 Casual, comfortable and cheap.
 Twig looked shocked and disappointed.
 We entered the dressing room and I understood why.
 The walls were adorned with photos of ordinary people, in extraordinary fake poses, dressed in evening attire; ball gowns, strapless dresses and all that.

 Our photographer “Sam”, had had a camera since he was thirteen, he told us.
 And he felt lucky to do what he really loved, fashion photography.
-Within minutes Gina and had posed together hugging, then back to back, touching the side of matching aviator sunglasses , under a Minnie Mouse umbrella, leaning against walls, wearing hats, hugging our knees.
+Within minutes Cher and I had posed together hugging, then back to back, touching the side of matching aviator sunglasses , under a Minnie Mouse umbrella, leaning against walls, wearing hats, hugging our knees.
 Sam went through the motions with all the enthusiasm of someone who does this by rote, all day, every day.
 “Wow, you’re really getting this modelling thing.”
 He said to me, with zero conviction, he was wrong.
 I wasn’t into it, I was too busy wondering how much the photos would cost.

 Finally at 6.30pm, we escape the Twiglet tower.